 - AACOMAS Centralized Application Service deadline.

-- BCOM’s secondary applications continue to be accepted and processed until all class seats have been filled.
+- BCOM’s supplemental applications continue to be accepted and processed until all class seats have been filled.

-- All transcripts documents have to be submitted to AACOMAS.
+- All transcripts and documents have to be submitted to AACOMAS.

 - ACCOMAS Centralized Application Service closed.

 - Applicants Wait List will continue to be used until all class seats have been filled.